Entrepreneur Resource Guide

 Prospective entrepreneurs can learn about their chosen field, what it takes to start a business, and how to manage and operate a startup effectively from the following sources.

-- Books Books written by successful entrepreneurs, industry and financial professionals, and educators can provide insight into how to grow early-stage startups and what to expect during the process.
-For some reading suggestions, check out our book recommendations for entrepreneurs.
+- Books: Books written by successful entrepreneurs, industry and financial professionals, and educators can provide insight into how to grow early-stage startups and what to expect during the process.

 Government and Organizational Resources for Entrepreneurs